cappelnord/ARFoundationPlayground/Docs/Setup.md

 * An [Apple Developer ID](https://developer.apple.com/) is needed (a free ID is fine!
 No need to enrol into the paid Apple Developer Program)
 * [Xcode](https://apps.apple.com/de/app/xcode/id497799835?mt=12) must be installed.
 * The Apple ID must be signed into Xcode (Preferences -> Accounts)
-* The device must be setup for development (in Xcode: Window -> Devices and Simulators)
+* The device must be setup for development (in Xcode after connecting the device: Window -> Devices and Simulators)